How to Stream Android Games to iPhone (Remote Play)

 - Avoid VPNs unless needed; if used, try split tunneling.

-For connection errors, consult why won’t my Android emulator connect to the server on iOS?.
+For connection errors, consult fix Android emulator server connection on iOS.

 Controller Mapping